GVR Report cover Veterinary Dermatology Drugs Market Size, Share & Trends Report

 • Report ID: GVR-4-68039-552-8

-• Number of Pages: 150
+• Number of Report Pages: 150

-• Historical Range: 2018 - 2021
+• Historical Range: 2018 - 2024

 • Industry: Healthcare

-The global veterinary dermatology drugs market size was valued at USD 14.89 billion in 2022 and is estimated to grow at a compound annual growth rate (CAGR) of 8.89% from 2023 to 2030.
-Increasing pet ownership, growing number of dermatology drugs clinical trials and approval, a rising incidence rate of parasitic as well as other skin diseases in animals, and investments by market players are key drivers driving the market growth.
-In addition, environmental changes, such as climate variations, pollution, and allergens, have led to an increase in skin-related problems in pets, further driving the demand for veterinary dermatology drugs.
+The global veterinary dermatology drugs market size was estimated at USD 17.36 billion in 2024 and is estimated to grow at a CAGR of 9.60% from 2025 to 2030.
+Increasing pet ownership, a growing number of dermatology drugs clinical trials and approval, a rising incidence rate of parasitic and other skin diseases in animals, and investments by market players are the key market growth drivers.
+For instance, in September 2024, The FDA approved Zenrelia (ilunocitinib tablets), an oral immunosuppressant for managing itching and atopic dermatitis in dogs over one year old.
+Elanco sponsored it.
+Zenrelia is available by prescription and has multiple tablet strengths.

 Indication Insights

-The allergic infections segment is expected to witness the fastest CAGR of over 9.2% during the forecast period.
+The allergic infections segment is expected to witness the fastest CAGR of over 9.9% during the forecast period.
 The rising incidence of ailments such as atopic dermatitis and other itch disorders, particularly in companion animals, is anticipated to support market growth.
-In addition, more pet owners making pet care decisions, which is projected to drive market growth.
-Furthermore, allergic dermatitis is the most prevalent form of skin condition in dogs, according to 2023 Frontiers Media S.A., twenty to thirty percent of dogs have an allergic dermatitis of some kind.
+In addition, more pet owners are making pet care decisions, which is projected to drive market growth.
+Furthermore, allergic dermatitis is the most prevalent form of skin condition in dogs; according to 2023 Frontiers Media S.A., twenty to thirty percent of dogs have an allergic dermatitis of some kind.
 One of the most significant symptoms of allergic dermatitis is pruritus, which is also frequently the most difficult to take care of.

 Type Insights